aws-cloudformation/aws-cloudformation-templates/aws/services/CloudFormation/MacrosExamples/Boto3/README.md

 ### Resource properties

 The `Properties` of the resource will be passed to the specified boto3 method as arguments.
-The name of each property will be modified so that it started with a lower-case character so that you can use property names that look similar to other CloudFormation resource properties.
+The name of each property needs to match those defined in the `Boto3` library, they are therefore case sensitive.

 ### Controlling the order of execution